About Kingston Hill

 • RICAS is administered to all 3rd, 4th, and 5th grade students each spring.
 This test is an assessment of student aptitude in the areas of Language Arts (Reading and Writing) and Mathematics.
 The Next Generation Science Assessment is administered to 5th graders each spring.
 Students are expected to meet proficiency levels in all areas of the test.
 KHA’s overall approach to its curriculum is designed to help students achieve proficient levels on these assessments.

-• Students do not spend a great deal of instructional time on state assessment practice items.
-They will be exposed to these practice tests, so they are familiar with the different kinds of questions being asked and what the expectations are for answering them.
+• Students are not able to opt out of this testing but are exposed to these practice tests, so they are familiar with the different kinds of questions being asked and what the expectations are for answering them.
 Please know that KHA staff believe that the most valuable time we can spend with students is on actual instruction of the standards appropriate for them.

 Methods of Instruction